+NEW!
 Rear Panel Areas

 The following drawing represents an example of a 4U rear panel available on an XSnano server.
+The two power supply units are located on the right of the rear panel, but are not shown on the drawing.

-The various areas of the rear panel are highlighted in the drawing and their respective variants are listed in the following table along with a short description of the related connectors.
+The various areas of the rear panel are highlighted in the drawing and their respective variants are listed in the sections below along with a short description of the related connectors.